Rails & Ties: Plot

 Davey has spent the first night after the incident with an empathetic social worker, Renee.
 However, she places the boy with a cold-hearted, disciplinarian foster mother who immediately declares to the boy that she would have preferred a girl.
 Later on, after being confined to his room for insulting the foster mother while she berated him in the kitchen, he escapes by shattering first a picture frame on the wall, and then used the shattered glass to cut out the screen in the open window.
 The authorities are alerted and a missing persons search is initiated.
 The boy obtains train conductor Tom Stark's home address.
 He turns up at the Starks' home and berates Tom for accidentally killing his mother in the train crash, but eventually he is placated.
 Tom's wife Megan insists on letting the boy stay although Tom initially disapproves.
 Caring for Davey gradually helps the couple rebond with each other.

 Megan is suffering from breast cancer which has returned and spread to her bones.
 Having already undergone a mastectomy, she has decided that she will no longer endure chemotherapy and must accept her inevitable death.
-The couple have no children, partly due to Megan's illness and partly because of Tom's job.
+The couple have no children, due to Megan's illness and Tom's job.
 Tom is unable to deal with his wife's illness and implores her to continue treatment.
 Meanwhile, the social worker, Renee, hearing that the boy may have sought out the Stark's home, arrives at the house and even searches it, suspecting the boy is there, but finds only a visibly sick Megan Stark.
 The family continues to bond, but the social worker keeps an eye on the family.
 When she sees them out in the park for a picnic, she decides to call the police, but stops when she realizes that the boy is clearly part of a devoted family.

 Megan's condition deteriorates and Davey discovers that she is indeed dying.
 He has a fit, blaming himself not only for Megan's death but also for the suicide of his own mother.
 Tom Stark placates the boy, reassuring him that it is not his fault.
 A few hours prior to her death, Megan tells a saddened Davey how much she loves him.
 She dies in her sleep.
 Some time after the funeral, Tom informs Davey that it is perhaps now time to contact the social worker to see if he can adopt him.
 The film ends with Tom and Davey approaching Renee's office hand-in-hand.